 Verifying an iOS app usually takes a week or more.
 It is possible to submit an Android app that has certain bugs but iOS applications may be dismissed if they include any bugs.

-Hence, finding the best iOS app development company becomes a necessity to get the app approved at once.
+Hence, finding the best mobile app development company becomes a necessity to get the app approved at once.

 The most significant distinction between the iPhone and Android is their programming languages.